nallen05/old-norse/README.md

 - SSH
 - Browser-based via [TTYD](https://tsl0922.github.io/ttyd/).

-In the future, we plan to provide:
-- Documented playbooks & strategies for cloud deployment (fly.io, hetzer, aws)
-- Enhanced support for mobile web deployment (capture user swiping & pinch/zoom input actions, test font rendering on mobile)

 ## (4) Old Norse "high locality" coding style

 If not structured correctly, even the simplest Terminal UI application can grow into a complicated mess of spaghetti code.
 The Old Norse way to deal with this is by prioritizing locality.
 In other words, the TUI application code structure should put related logic close together.